Manage secrets

 At runtime, the workflow engine replaces {secret:jira_pat} with the stored value and sends the request over HTTPS.

-When appears, click on it and select Revoke.
+2. When the menu appears, click on it and select Revoke.

 Revocation immediately disables the secret.
 Any HTTP Request workflow steps referencing it will fail until you update them to use an active secret.